-a) The proposals harm the listed building and its setting.
+a) The proposals harm the listed building and its setting?

-The following Historic Environment Scotland (HES) guidance is relevant in the determination of this application:
+The following HES guidance is relevant in the determination of this application:

-- Managing Change in the Historic Environment: Guidance on the principles of listed buildings - Managing Change in the Historic Environment: Setting - Managing Change in the Historic Environment: Interiors
+- Managing Change in the Historic Environment: Guidance on the principles of listed buildings. - Managing Change in the Historic Environment: Setting.